-The Ferndale Area School District Board of Directors meets on the third Wednesday of each month in the Elementary School Board Room at 6:00 p.m. except for the months of May and December, unless otherwise advertised.
+The Ferndale Area School District Board of Directors meets on the third Wednesday of each month in the District Offices Board Room at 6:00 p.m. except for the months of May and December, and when otherwise advertised.
 Meetings are not scheduled for the month of July.